tandasat/blog/_drafts/2023-06-02-intel-vt-rp-part-2.md

 ### Protecting the hypervisor-managed paging structures

-As discussed in part 1 of this series, HLAT employs a new set of paging structures managed by a hypervisor (instead of the guest OS) to "lock" translation of a given LA.
+As discussed in part 1 of this series, HLAT employs a new set of paging structures managed by a hypervisor to "lock" translation of desired LAs.
 The hypervisor-managed paging structures must be tamper resilient against a guest; otherwise, there would be no point in using HLAT.

 For them to be tamper resilient, they have to be marked as read-only with EPT.
 The below illustrates this setup.